awslabs/ml-io/src/mlio-py/mlio/contrib/insights/README.md

 **String Analysis**

 - `string_cardinality`: an approximation for the cardinality for values as strings (e.g. `1.0` and `1` are considered different).
-- `string_vocab_cardinality`: an approximation for the number of unique words seen across all values (delimited by space).
+- `string_vocab_cardinality`: an approximation for the number of unique words seen across all values (words are delimited by space).
 - `string_min_length`: the minimum length of a string encountered in this column.
 - `string_min_length_not_empty`: the minimum length of a string encountered in this column that was not empty.
 - `string_max_length`: the minimum length of a string encountered in this column.